pmean/build-website/text/00/bootstrap.md

 function that makes it very easy to run a bootstrap.
 R has a function, sample() that you could use to program a bootstrap.

-Here\'s how you would do this in S-plus
+Here's how you would do this in S-plus

 `x <- c(1,3,5,9)    bootstrap.medians <- bootstrap(x,median)    hist(bootstrap.medians$replicates,breaks=0.5:9.5)`